Lima-X/Win32.Nebula/README.md

 - [x] Compress/Encrypt File
 - [x] Decrypt/Decompress File
 - [ ] Obfuscate Strings (AES128CBC & Base64)
+- [ ] Md5 Patcher for SectionHashing (HexInput)

+# Build Instructions
+## Building the Excutable:
+- Build all Second Stage Dependencies
+- Generate Wrap Key using _riftCrypt with /gk
+- Encrypt Dependencies using _riftCrypt with /ec
+- Build _rift
+- Patch _rift using _riftCrypt with /pa\
+  (this will finalize the Application by patching in the proper MD5's)

+## Embedding encrypted Strings:
+- Generate Key using _riftCrypt with /gk
+- Embed the exported Base64 Key in the sourcecode
+- Encrypt and Encode all strings using _riftCrypt with /ec\
+  and embed the encoded strings in the source

 # Style/Naming Convention
 ## FunctionNames: